dfelinto/blender-manual/manual/render/cycles/optimizations/reducing_noise.rst

 they become bigger and less intense, making them easier to find and less noisy.
 This will not give the same exact result, but often it's close enough when viewed through a diffuse or soft glossy reflection.
-Below is an example of using :ref:`Glossy Filter <render-cycles-integrator-filter-glossy>` and :doc:`Light Falloff </render/shader_nodes/color/light_falloff>`.
+Below is an example of using :ref:`Glossy Filter <bpy.types.CyclesRenderSettings.blur_glossy>` and :doc:`Light Falloff </render/shader_nodes/color/light_falloff>`.

 .. list-table::